mikewesthad/phaser-3-tilemap-blog-posts/posts/post-4/README.md

 2. [Dynamic tilemaps & puzzle-y platformer](https://medium.com/@michaelwesthadley/modular-game-worlds-in-phaser-3-tilemaps-2-dynamic-platformer-3d68e73d494a)
 3. [Dynamic tilemaps & Procedural Dungeons](https://medium.com/@michaelwesthadley/modular-game-worlds-in-phaser-3-tilemaps-3-procedural-dungeon-3bc19b841cd)

-Before we dive in, all the source code and assets that go along with this post can be found in [this repository](https://github.com/mikewesthad/phaser-3-tilemap-blog-posts/tree/master/examples/post-4).
-These tutorials use the latest version of Phaser (v3.16.2) and Tiled (v1.2.2) as of 02/26/19.
+Before we dive in, all the code that goes along with this post is in [this repository](https://github.com/mikewesthad/phaser-3-tilemap-blog-posts/tree/master/examples/post-1).
+These tutorials use the latest version of Phaser (v3.55.2) as of 08/13/21.

 ## Intended Audience